Signatures of Multiplicity Spaces in tensor products of $\mathfrak{sl}_2$ and $U_q(\mathfrak{sl}_2)$ Representations: Proof of Case 4 for

-\begin{lemma} Every space with level at most $\ceil{\lambda_2}$ is positive definite. \end{lemma} \begin{proof} From the closed form for two tensors, we obtain that in the decomposition of $M_{\lambda_1} \otimes M_{\lambda_2}$, the spaces with level at most $\ceil{\lambda_2}$ are all positive definite.
-Applying the closed form for two tensors again, we get that if the following condition is satisfied for $0 \leq k \leq \ceil{\lambda_2-1}$:
+\begin{lemma} Every space with level at most $\ceil{\lambda_2}$ is positive definite. \end{lemma} \begin{proof} From the previously proven Case 2 classification, we obtain that in the decomposition of $M_{\lambda_1} \otimes M_{\lambda_2}$, the spaces with level at most $\ceil{\lambda_2}$ are all positive definite.
+Applying the Case 2 classification again, we get that if the following condition is satisfied for $0 \leq k \leq \ceil{\lambda_2-1}$:

 then the claim holds.
 This is equivalent to:

 which is true. \end{proof}